 Suite-Style Bath: A suite-style arrangement shares one bathroom between two rooms.
 For example, in a suite-style residence hall, you and your roommate would share a shower and toilet with two other residents in an adjoining room.
 Both rooms would have their own sink.
 Some students prefer the privacy of a suite-style bath, but just remember – this means you, your roommate, and your suitemates will be responsible for cleaning your own bathroom.

 Ready To Submit Your Housing Contract?

-The housing contract is available through your MyMercer account at my.mercer.edu beginning March 4.
-During the summer, you will have the opportunity to select your housing through the self-assignment process, which occurs July 9-12.
-You will receive an email notification through your Mercer email account the week of June 24, indicating when you are scheduled to self-assign.
+The housing contract is available through your MyMercer account at my.mercer.edu beginning March 2.
+During the summer, you will have the opportunity to select your housing through the self-assignment process, which occurs May 27-June 3.
+You will receive an email notification through your Mercer email account the week of May 18, indicating when you are scheduled to self-assign.
 When you receive access to choose your housing depends on:

 - The date your enrollment deposit was submitted

 - Completion of your housing contract by May 8